Beira Lake: History

 Then the lake was completely connected with the sea from both sides, separating the Colombo Fort from the mainland.
 All means of transportation between the mainland and the fort was done using boats.
 The original area of the lake was 1.61 km2.
-Primary outflows then were the Kayman Gates to the east and St. John's Canal to the west.
-It was bordered from Mount of St. Bastian, Mount of Wolfendal and from Mount of Kochchikade.
+Primary outflows then were the Kayman's Gate to the east and St. John's Canal to the west.
+It was bordered from Mount of St. Bastian, Mount of Wolvendaal and from Mount of Kochchikade.
 To the north and west of the lake were the Portuguese forts.
 The nature of the lake then has been described in Conquista Temporale Espiritual de Ceylão (1687) by Fr.
 Fernão de Queyroz:"The lake around the City of Colombo is having a complete length of 10 1/2 miles.
 It which had the Mount of Lawrence was surrounded by a lagoon.
 In some places at summer time it was deep only to the waist, and was a lake which gave access to City of Colombo"In 1578, Mayadunne of the Kingdom of Sitawaka attempted to cut off supplies to the invaders but failed to drain the lake.
 His son Rajasingha I (a.k.a.
 Sithawaka Rajasinghe) succeeded in 1587 in draining the crocodile infested lake by cutting off several canals but failed to defeat the Portuguese as they brought reinforcements from India through sea.

 After the Dutch laid siege and captured the lake it was expanded by reducing the fort by 1/3 of the previous and created several islands such as the Slave Island: some of them were large enough to have a village and a plantation of 600 coconut trees.
 After the British took control they removed the crocodiles and developed the area surrounding the lake for recreational activities such as rowing and yachting.
 The area around the lake was popular for parties including a grand ball that was held to celebrate the news of British victory in Waterloo.
-Ceylon's first botanical garden the Kew Gardens was opened in Slave Island in 1810 to cultivate seedlings provided by the Royal Botanic Gardens at Kew in London to be planted in Peradeniya Botanical Gardens.
+Ceylon's first botanical garden the Kew Gardens was opened on Slave Island in 1810 to cultivate seedlings provided by the Royal Botanic Gardens at Kew in London to be planted in Peradeniya Botanical Gardens.

 By the 19th century land reclamation for development began and the land area of the lake was reduced, pollution also began to increase.

-Basins and Canals Connected
+Basins and canals connected

 Four main basins can be identified in the lake:

 The only canal the lake connected to is St. Bastian Canal from its northeast end.
 From the northwest, it outflows to the Indian Ocean via Mc.
 Callum Gates and via a semicircular spillway to the west (commonly known as "බේරේ බේසම" translit.
 Bērē bēsama =Beira Basin).